alex-courtis/way-displays/README.md

 See wiki for [Configuration](https://github.com/alex-courtis/way-displays/wiki/Configuration), [Recipes](https://github.com/alex-courtis/way-displays/wiki/Recipes), [Troubleshooting](https://github.com/alex-courtis/way-displays/wiki/Troubleshooting) and more.

+See `man way-displays` for further details.

 ## Requirements

 A wlroots based compositor that supports the WLR Output Management protocol.

 way-displays is blessed for the [sway](https://swaywm.org/), [river](https://github.com/riverwm/river) and [Hpyrland](https://hyprland.org/) compositors.
 It may work on others.

+way-displays must be run as a daemon, a background server process.
+It will respond to your configuration changes as well as state changes such as plugging in a monitor or closing the lid.

+User should be a member of the `operation ` group for querying laptop lid state.

 ## Quick Start